jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

     larger portion of the relevant pathophysiology.
 Rx tends to just state facts relevant to the immediate question.
 Don't skip the Kaplan "ReKaps & Refs"; they're golden.
-  * Kaplan often seems pedantic, uses descriptive terms not in First Aid, and uses images of histology/culture that look very different from First Aid.
+  * **Kaplan is harder than Rx.** Kaplan often seems pedantic, uses descriptive terms not in First Aid, and uses images of histology/culture that look very different from First Aid, but if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
-    For example, one question had a patient with Becker's muscular dystrophy (X-linked recessive), but it was a girl with physical features of Turner syndrome (XO), hence explaining the X-linked recessive phenotype.
-    **Kaplan is simply harder than Rx**, so if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
 I found my Kaplan scores slightly lower than my Rx scores, but **I always felt like I knew the material better after Kaplan**.
+Avoid favoring Rx over Kaplan simply because your scores are better with Rx.
 Read another student's [review on Kaplan](http://forums.studentdoctor.net/threads/just-finished-kaplan-qbank-my-brief-thoughts-on-it.943957/).
   * Kaplan regularly uses second-order questions, and some are even third-order.
 Rarely will you find a straight recall question in Kaplan (first-order).
 In contrast, Rx is full of first- and second-order questions, but no third-order.
 In this way, one Kaplan question covers 2-3 layers of information while an Rx question only covers 1-2.
+UWorld has zero first-order questions, so its complexity is more like that of Kaplan.
   * Rx ties directly into FA (the explanations literally show you the relevant FA pages).
 Use it as a way to learn FA, but it's lacking those broad lessons that Kaplan explanations often emphasize.
-  * Both provide about the same level of post-test analysis, but Kaplan shows you a few extra columns indicating time spent and which answer you switched.
+  * Both provide about the same level of post-test analysis.
 * **Rx has a better user interface.**
   * Rx is a clear winner here: smooth web interface (HTML), but poor iOS app.
   * Kaplan has a terrible interface (Flash) and even worse iOS app.